Supernova4422/Light-Show-Toolkit-/README.md

 # Light-Show-Toolkit

-This software can be used to play "Light Show" Files, which are files designed to go along with a light system (Such as Hue or Milight) and play a timed lightshow with music!
+This software can be used to play "Light Show" Files, which are files designed to go along with a light system (Such as Hue or LimitlessLED/Milight) and play a timed lightshow with music!

 This works by running a function (which means commands in sequence), which are interpreted properly by each individual system.
 This program will begin running the function "Play" from a given file, alongside a given song.